Motivic virtual signed Euler characteristics and applications to Vafa-Witten invariants: Introduction

 \begin{thm} (Theorem \ref{thm_general_motivic_localization}) Let $(N,s)$ be the oriented $d$-critical scheme in Proposition \ref{prop_d_critical_scheme_N} and $\mu$ is the good, circle-compact action of $\Gm$ on $N$.
 Let $\mMF_{N}^{\phi}\in\overline{\mM}_{N}^{\hat{\mu}}$ be the global motive of $N$.
 Then we have the following localization formula.

 \end{thm}

 Our method to prove Theorem \ref{intro_thm_general_motivic_localization} follows from the argument of the motivic nearby cycle under the good, circle-compact action of $\Gm$ in \cite{NS}.
 In our situation Nicaise and Payne \cite{NS} prove the conjecture of Davison and Meinhardt on the motivic nearby fiber in \cite{DM17}, i.e., the motivic nearby cycle $\mMF_{\widetilde{A},\s}=[\s^{-1}(1)]$.
 We use this motivic cycle to prove the localization formula.
 This is parallel to the result in Theorem A.1 of \cite{Dave}, where the author proves that in this situation the pushforward to $M$ of the vanishing cycle sheaf $\phi_{\s}$ of the local regular function $\s$ on a $d$-critical chart is the shifted constant sheaf on $M$.
-Our contribution here is that we prove this statement for the motivic vanishing cycle using the result in \cite{NS} by the techniques of semi-algebraic subsets.
-We hope that the result in Theorem \ref{intro_thm_general_motivic_localization} has applications on motivic Vafa-Witten invariants, \cite{TT}, \cite{TT2}.
+Our contribution here is that we prove this statement for the motivic vanishing cycle using the result by Nicaise and Payne in \cite{NS} who use the techniques of semi-algebraic subsets.
+Note that we do not need to use the techniques of semi-algebraic sets in \cite{NS}, only a result there.
+As an application of Theorem \ref{intro_thm_general_motivic_localization}, we show that